sasetz/fiit_template/lib.typ

   // acknowledgment text
   acknowledgment: "Acknowledgment goes here",
   // set to "true" to remove the assignment text placeholder
-  disable_placeholder: false,
+  disable-placeholder: false,
   // set to "true" to disable the first (cover) sheet
-  disable_cover: false,
+  disable-cover: false,
   // remove everything except the text to count how many regular pages of text
   // you have
-  regular_pages: false,
+  regular-pages: false,
   body,
 ) = {
   // TODO: add an option to add extra supervisors